7 Best Ways: How to Sharpen a Knife Without a Sharpener

 Use the correct knife for the job.

 A serrated knife is not meant to cut through thin items like vegetables.
-It will wear down the blade more quickly than a smooth-edged knife.
+Its blade will wear down more quickly than a smooth-edged knife.

 Get your knives sharpened professionally regularly.
 This is the best way to keep them in good condition and prevent dulling.